vcsk02/VisionAI/report/report.md

 class_3: precision 0.90, recall 0.90, F1-score 0.90

-These results are consistent with the classification report stored in artifacts/metrics/classification_report.txt.
+These results are consistent with the classification report stored in artifacts/metrics/classification_report.txt and suggest relatively balanced performance across classes.

 ### 5.3 Confusion Matrix and Failure Analysis